cschladetsch/CppSpaceInvaders/Readme.md

 ## Acknowledgments

-- Original Space Invaders game created by Tomohiro Nishikado
+- The original Space Invaders game was created by Tomohiro Nishikado
 - SDL3 development team for their excellent multimedia library